birajpandey/birajpandey.github.io/_pages/about.md

   - /about.html
 ---

-I'm an applied mathematician interested broadly at the intersection of neuroscience and applied mathematics.

-I did my undergrad at UT Austin with Ila Fiete.
-Now, I am in Bing Brunton's group where I construct efficient deepl learning methods.
+I am a graduate student in the Applied Mathematics department broadly interested at the intersection of theoretical neuroscience and machine learning.
+Currently, I am using frameworks from statistical learning to model and make inferences about randomly connected sparse neural systems in insect model organisms.
+During my undergraduate years, I used manifold learning methods and dynamical systems theory to visualize and verify the theoretically predicted ring attractor present in the mammalian head direction system.
+In my free time, I love making delectable dishes in the kitchen, bumping hip-hop music, and hiking difficult trails.